akshaysharma2277/Enhancing_Text_To_Image_Generation/README.md

 # Enhancing_Text_To_Image_Generation
 Enhancing_Text_to_Image_Generation_via_Prompt_Expansion_with_Multimodal_Language_Models

-# Dataset Source: Text–Image Pairs for Prompt Expansion (Final data file is in the code, below are downloadable orignal sourc links for data)
+# Dataset Source: Text–Image Pairs for Prompt Expansion (Below are downloadable open-source-data links for image data)

 This dataset is used for the research project titled: **"Enhancing Text-to-Image Generation via Prompt Expansion with Multimodal Language Models"**